Ponce/slackbuilds/network/tnfsd/tnfsd.rst

 but has features TFTP lacks.

 **tnfsd** is the server for the TNFS protocol.
-It listens for clients on UDP and TCP port 16384.
-Most 8-bit clients use UDP, and the Linux client **tnfs-fuse** uses TCP.
+It listens for clients on UDP port 16384.
+In theory, the protocol supports TCP connections, but this hasn't been implemented yet.

 The mandatory **directory** option is the root of the TNFS filesystem tree.